| Type: ulid Length: 26

 | Type: string |null

 The IP address of the client making the request.
-Useful for geo-locating users, analyzing
+Useful for

-traffic patterns, and detecting suspicious activities.
+geo-locating users, analyzing traffic patterns, and detecting

 |